-Artificial Island is an area in southern New Jersey that comprises nuclear units at Salem and at Hope Creek.
-On April 29, 2013, PJM submitted a request for proposal (RFP), seeking technical solutions to improve stability issues, operational performance under a range of anticipated system conditions, and the elimination of potential planning criteria violations in this area.
-The RFP window closed on June 28, 2013.
-PJM received 26 individual proposals from seven entities, including proposals from the incumbent transmission owner, PSE&G, and a range of proposals from other non-incumbents.
-PJM staff recommended that PSE&G be selected to proceed with the Artificial Island project.
+• Artificial Island is an area in southern New Jersey that includes nuclear units at Salem and at Hope Creek.
+On April 29, 2013, PJM issued a request for proposal (RFP), seeking technical solutions to improve stability issues, operational performance under a range of anticipated system conditions, and the elimination of potential planning criteria violations in this area.
+PJM received 26 individual proposals from seven entities, including proposals from the incumbent transmission owner, PSE&G, and from non-incumbents.
+After the results of the initial selection process prompted a significant amount of feedback from market participants, PJM deferred the selection of a winner.
+In response to the feedback, PJM allowed the developers for five of the proposals to submit updated cost estimates, which they have done.